steqeq/0000/docs/how-to/tuning-guides/mi300x/system-settings.rst

    :align: center
    :alt: rocminfo.txt example

-For a complete list of architecture (i.e CDNA3) and LLVM target names (i.e. gfx942 for MI300X), refer to the Supported GPU section of the System Requirements for Linux.
+For a complete list of architecture (such as CDNA3) and LLVM target names (such gfx942 for MI300X), refer to the
+:doc:`Supported GPUs section of the System requirements for Linux page <rocm-install-on-linux/reference/system-requirements>`.

 Deterministic clock